 Where is CGCN located?

-Our offices are located at 1634 South Service Road, St. Catharines, Ontario, although we do have Board members in each of the four grape-growing provinces (British Columbia, Ontario, Quebec and Nova Scotia).
-If you wish to contact us, please click here.
+Our office is located at 1634 South Service Road, St. Catharines, Ontario.
+However, we have Board members in each of our member grape-growing provinces.
+Meet our Board of Directors here.

 What are Grapevine Viruses?